DataDog/documentation/content/en/metrics/otlp.md

 A single OTLP metric may be mapped to several Datadog metrics with a suffix indicating their meaning.

-**Note**: OpenTelemetry provides metric API instruments (`Gauge`, `Counter`, `UpDownCounter`, `Histogram`...), whose measurements can be exported as OTLP metrics (Sum, Gauge, Histogram...).
+**Note**: OpenTelemetry provides metric API instruments (`Gauge`, `Counter`, `UpDownCounter`, `Histogram`, and so on), whose measurements can be exported as OTLP metrics (Sum, Gauge, Histogram).
 Other sources for OTLP metrics are possible.
-Applications and libraries may provide customization into the OTLP metrics they produce; read the documentation of your OpenTelemetry SDK or OTLP-producing application to understand the OTLP metrics produced and how to customize them.
+Applications and libraries may provide customization into the OTLP metrics they produce.
+Read the documentation of your OpenTelemetry SDK or OTLP-producing application to understand the OTLP metrics produced and how to customize them.

 ## Metric types